 ‘Cornucopia’ is the Portal for your creations inspired by anything you may experience in your natural world: birdsong through an open window, time in your own garden, building a bug hotel, discovering creatures, sowing seeds, watching bumblebees or butterflies, writing a story….anything at all, so please – get creative!

 We need your help and can’t wait to hear from you!

-Finders Keepers is a creative and interactive way to integrate outdoor and classroom learning, and gives students voice to share and deepen understanding of their own local outdoor spaces.
-Whether drawing down memories of out-of-school time spent on the Common, or through an organised group visit, there are strong links with art, literacy, citizenship, science and maths.
-Schools are encouraged to submit selected pieces of work and every contribution helps strengthen and protect the Portal of the Lost Word forever.
+Finders Keepers is a creative and interactive way to integrate outdoor and classroom learning.
+It gives us all, whatever our age, voice to share and deepen understanding of their own local outdoor spaces.
+Whether drawing down memories of time spent or visiting firsthand, there are strong links with art, literacy, citizenship, science – and community.

 Finders’ Sheet images: Andrew Wilson